|

 - FOCAL to launch new Mapping Migration from the Americas website

-Sources News Release Resource Type: Article/Report/Letter Published: 2011 The Canadian Foundation for the Americas (FOCAL), in partnership with the International Migration Research Centre (IMRC), has developed interactive, web-based maps to display information about the flow of temporary foreign workers from Latin America
+Sources News Release Resource Type: Article Published: 2011 The Canadian Foundation for the Americas (FOCAL), in partnership with the International Migration Research Centre (IMRC), has developed interactive, web-based maps to display information about the flow of temporary foreign workers from Latin America

-- Hudaks PCs play with fire by playing the foreign card
+- Hudak's PCs play with fire by playing the 'foreign' card

 - McGuinty demands Hudak apologize for foreigners comments

-Resource Type: Article/Report/Letter Published: 2011 Dalton McGuinty is demanding Tim Hudak apologize for deriding a Liberal plan to help new Canadian professionals as a perk for foreign workers or foreigners. ...
+Resource Type: Article Published: 2011 Dalton McGuinty is demanding Tim Hudak apologize for deriding a Liberal plan to help new Canadian professionals as a perk for foreign workers or foreigners. ...
 Vic Gupta, the Tory candidate in Richmond Hill, said his party has nothing to apologize for because the scheme is an insulting example of affirmative action.
 Hudak, however, is not backing away from his choice of words.
 Weve lost so many jobs.
 This notion that the Liberals had an idea that to pay $10,000 to a company to hire foreign workers ahead of anyone else . . . well, no matter how you cut it, it is an affirmative action program that is unequal and unfair and I stand against it, the PC leader said in Hamilton.

 |